MohammedHaque55/hello-world/README.md

-# hello-world
+# Test1

-Hey Guys!
-This is Mohammed, who hates study.
-But I like dealing with computer.
+CMCS 110 GitHub assignment Haque, Mohammed.
+This is my private repository in GitHub.